rngcntr/Armadillo1/README.md

 ![Image of the fully assembled keyboard](img/banner.jpg)

-It all started with a [Talk by ink](https://media.ccc.de/v/gpn22-498-tastaturen-ein-drama-mit-10-fingern) at GPN22, which inspired me to build my own customized split keyboard.
+It all started with a [Talk by ink](https://media.ccc.de/v/gpn22-498-tastaturen-ein-drama-mit-10-fingern) at GPN22, which inspired me to build my own customized wireless split keyboard.
 This one is fitted to the exact size of my hands and features a 36 key layout.

 ## Layout